IsabelWh/DataAnalysisProjects/AWdashboard.md

 ## Task:

-Develop an interactive dashboard in PowerBI to allow others to analyse and visualise Adventure Works Sales data.
+Develop an interactive dashboard in PowerBI to allow users to analyse and visualise Adventure Works Sales data.

-This tool must be suitable for use by those with only basic IT skills and present information clearly and simply.
+This tool must be suitable for users with only basic IT skills and present information clearly and simply.

 ## About the Data